Defiance (video game): Defiance 2050

-In December 2017, Trion Worlds confirmed a Playstation 4 version of the game is in development.
+In December 2017, Trion Worlds confirmed a PlayStation 4 version of the game was in development.
 They also stated they had no plans of making a sequel, instead they will continue to update the game with new content.
 The new version, named Defiance 2050, came out on July 10, 2018 for PC, Xbox One, and PS4.
 It features the same map, story, missions, NPCs, enemies, sounds, HUD, and other assets from the first game; however, the four classes have been replaced with four new ones, each of which has its own EGO power tree.
 Many of the weapons were also replaced, weapon skills were consolidated, and some other minor tweaks were made.
 Cosmetic items that were purchased for the first game are automatically copied to Defiance 2050, but other items are not, including any items that players won from loot crates that were paid for with cash (like the Omec Respark Energizer V).
 Player characters cannot be transferred from the first game to the second.
 Like its predecessor, Defiance 2050 was free to play.

 Server closure

 On April 27, 2020, Gamigo announced on the official Defiance forums that the Defiance servers for Xbox 360 would be shut down on May 25, 2020 and the game would no longer be accessible.
 PC and PS3 servers would be unaffected by this shutdown.
 Any users who had an account for Defiance 2050 or wished to create one, would be given a one time special compensation and transfer benefit based on various in game progress factors and purchases on their accounts.

-On February 24, 2021, Gamigo announced that both Defiance and Defiance 2050 will be shutting down April 29, 2021.
-On April 29, 2021 at 2:00 AM Pacific Standard Time Defiance and Defiance 2050 servers were shut down.
+On February 24, 2021, Gamigo announced that both Defiance and Defiance 2050 were shutting down on April 29, 2021 and at 2:00 AM Pacific Standard Time that day both servers were shut down.
 The community forums and all official social media pages related to the Defiance franchise were also shut down within 24 hours.